danvk/aoc2021/README.md

 Definitely happy that I factored out a `coord` package a few days ago!

+I looked at this graph package but I wish it were generic!
+I think this will really force Go developers to update their packages and create opportunities for new ones <https://pkg.go.dev/github.com/yourbasic/graph>.

+I'm trying to write my own Dijkstra using `containers/heap`.
+One head scratcher: this method makes my heap not match the interface:

+		func (h *THeap[T]) Pop() NodeWithCost[T]{}

+instead Go wants:

+		func (h *THeap[T]) Pop() interface{}

+which you'd think would be matched by mine.

+Generic Dijkstra works pretty well!
+And it's faster than what I wrote before because it uses the heap structure to visit nodes in order of increasing risk.

 ### Day 14

 I enjoyed today's!
 My part 1 solution really didn't scale for part 2.
 Updating it to just keep track of the counts of each pair was simple enough, but I had an "oh crap" moment as I was trying to count the _individual_ molecules to get the final answer.
 Then I realized that you can just count the second molecule in each pair, and treat the first molecule in the template (which is fixed) specially.